Monica Yunus

-Monica Yunus (মণিকা ইউনূস; born 1977) is a Bangladeshi-American operatic soprano who has performed with many opera companies and music ensembles.
-She is the daughter of Bangladeshi social entrepreneur, banker, Nobel laureate economist and eventual chief adviser Muhammad Yunus.
+Monica Yunus (মনিকা ইউনূস; born 1977) is a Bangladeshi-American operatic soprano who has performed with many opera companies and music ensembles.
+She is the daughter of Bangladeshi social entrepreneur, banker, Nobel laureate economist and former chief adviser of the interim government, Muhammad Yunus.
 About her singing quality reviewers from US dailies, The New York Times, the Charleston City Paper and the Palm Beach Daily News have described her voice as "especially winning", "utterly captivating" and "a voice destined for super-stardom" respectively.
 Her voice's performance range lies from a low A (A3) to a high F (F6).
 She performed regularly at the Metropolitan Opera in New York City from 2003-2014; appearing in several broadcasts of Metropolitan Opera Live in HD.

 Early life and education

 Monica Yunus was born in 1977 in Chattogram, Bangladesh to Muhammad Yunus, an economist and his then wife, Vera Forostenko, the daughter of Russian immigrants to Trenton, New Jersey.
 She has one younger half-sister, Dina Yunus.
 Yunus' parents met in 1967 while attending Vanderbilt University.
 They were married in 1970.
 Yunus' parents' marriage ended within months of her birth, and Forostenko returned with Monica to the United States to live with her parents, claiming that Bangladesh was not a good place to raise a baby.